 Procedure for Handling File Sharing Complaints

 Recent legislation permits the University to undertake very specific action when formal notifications of copyright infringement by University network computer users have been received from copyright holders or their representatives.
 The University must certify that positive contact with the individual has taken place and that the individual has either ceased the infringing activity or that the University has taken action on its own with the result of ceasing the infringing activity when the activity originates from within the University's network.

-In response to this legislation, Computing Services and Systems Development (CSSD) has developed the following procedures.
+In response to this legislation, Pitt Information Technology (Pitt IT) has developed the following procedures.
 Compliance with applicable law is the ultimate goal.
 Much of the activity occurring in violation of copyright laws is the result of peer-to-peer file sharing.

 A database is maintained reflecting infringement notices received and responses thereto.
 The following are the procedural steps to be taken in response to formal notifications of copyright infringement:

 - The University receives notice through its designated agent in the Office of University Counsel (OUC) that a user may be violating copyright laws.

 - Pitt IT receives notice of the complaint from the OUC.